Canonical will support 32-bit libraries in Ubuntu

 After the release of Ubuntu 18.04 LTS we had extensive discussions via the Ubuntu-devel list and we have made detailed consultations with Valve on the subject.
 None of these discussions showed that there would be a problem, so we felt that we had the consensus on the change in Ubuntu 20.04 LTS.

-So the Ubuntu engineering team "concluded that we shouldn't continue with i386 as an architecture," explained Steve 'Vorlon' Langasek, Ubuntu's senior software developer.
+So the Ubuntu team of engineers "came to the conclusion that we should not continue with the i386 as an architecture," explained Steve 'Vorlon' Langasek, Ubuntu senior software developer.

 Therefore, i386 will not be included as an architecture in the 19.10 release and we will soon begin the process of deactivating it in the Eoan series across the Ubuntu infrastructure.